• Skip to main content

 Unfavorable exchange rates, increasing internal prices, increasing defense expenditure specialization, Higher cost of democracy, etc.

-The changes in the tastes, habits, fashions of the people.
+The changes in the tastes, habits, and fashions of the people.

-The discovery of the new substitute for exports, the development of alternative sources of supply, etc., may also produce disequilibrium in the country’s Balance of payments.
+The discovery of a new substitute for exports, the development of alternative sources of supply, etc., may also produce disequilibrium in the country’s Balance of payments.

 The invention of synthetic rubber led to a serious decline in the exports of natural rubber from countries like Malaysian, Burma, etc., During and after the second world war.